Hidgons/bobo/report_test.md

 ![fa18-523-85-07-age-gender](images/fa18-523-85-07-age-gender.png){#fig:fa18-523-85-07-age-gender}

 According to the figure, it is obvious that the young people group, especially the young males group, are the main contributors to the sales.
 Most of them are single or married a few years ago.
 So they do not have a big burden as other age groups do.
 They cost of education, the payment of the house, the savings for retirement, these factors are less considered by them.
-"Men Buy, Women Shop." is a rule that Verde Group found in the research of men and women’s behavior of consuming.
+"Men Buy, Women Shop." is a rule that Verde Group found in the research of men and women's behavior of consuming.

 ![fa18-523-85-08-age-mixedgender](images/fa18-523-85-08-age-mixedgender.png){#fig:fa18-523-85-08-age-mixedgender}